Zifili/GoTris/README.md

 # GoTris
-A tris game made in Golang
+A tris game made in Golang + React

 # Objectives